Kaspian-TC/CSCD58-final-project/README.md

  mpz_t a,
  gmp_randstate_t state, uint8_t * n0)`

-- In the key exchange between a client and a server, prepares the values for the client to send to send to the server.
+- In the key exchange between a client and a server, prepares the values for the client to send to the server.
 - This is initiating the key exchange from the client side.
 - It sends a random large prime number, the dhA (g^a mod p), and a nonce (n0)